 Earlier in Germany and Austria used term to classify a particularly outstanding wine, called Kreszenz .
 The origin of the term is a wine cellar in 1245 erbauter the Cistercian monastery in Eberbach The term was derived from a cabinet in the basement, where the best wines were stored (Fr. cabinet = next room).
 It was first used in 1712 to describe a wine as a reserve quality.
 This historic cellar is still "Cabinet-basement" called.
 These wines were (in order to increase alcohol) are not enriched with sugar.
 The term "Cabinet" was also added to the premium wine names, such as "Riesling Spätlese Cabinet".
-Alone for the Cabinet was also an alternative term for naturally pure used.
-Since the year 1971, but according to German wine law no longer permitted Cabinet.
-Late reading, reading, etc. were also before the year 1971 can not be enriched.
-In Germany and Austria , Which among other things, yes, "small museum room (with cellar) with particularly valuable objects" (excellent wine) means.
+Alone for the Cabinet was also an ...You see a shortened form of description.
+The full description is reserved for our subscribers.